Reserves - Guidelines

 - You may scan and submit PDF documents via the Submit Scanned Document (PDF) form

 - Link to Full-Text: The Library subscribes to thousands of electronic journals and e-books which can be linked directly from your course Reserve list.
-Use the Text Linking Request Form.
+Use the Electronic Reserve Linking form.

 The library retains an archive of scanned e-reserves for a period of five years; you may request to re-use a reserve.